Australian Church: Membership

-One of the church's most notable members was Alfred Deakin, Australia's second prime minister.
+One of the church's notable members was Alfred Deakin, Australia's second prime minister.
 He grew close to Strong and the Australian Church during the 1890s, a period generally regarded as the nadir of his political career.
 While the circumstances under which Deakin met Strong are not known, the historian Judith Brett speculates that Deakin likely heard Strong preaching soon after his arrival in Australia, and that they may have known each other through their shared interest in spiritualism in the late 1870s.
 In 1891 Deakin began to attend Australian Church events, and in 1896 he formally became a member of the church.
-While Deakin was deeply religious he held a lifelong scepticism towards the orthodoxy and sectarianism of established religions, leading him first towards spiritualism and theosophy, and then towards the Australian Church.
-After the Federation of Australia, when Deakin became Australia's first attorney-general and then its second prime minister, his friendship with Strong and his involvement in the Australian Church appear to have ceased.
+Deakin held a lifelong scepticism towards the orthodoxy and sectarianism of established religions, leading him first towards spiritualism and theosophy, and then towards the Australian Church.
+After the Federation of Australia, when Deakin became Australia's first attorney-general and then its second prime minister, his friendship with Strong and his involvement in the Australian Church ceased.

-The church also attracted many other members of Melbourne's political, intellectual, and business elite, including the feminist and suffragist Vida Goldstein, the politician and judge H. B. Higgins, the journalist Alice Henry, the entrepreneur Alfred Felton, the pacifist Eleanor May Moore, the politician Samuel Mauger, the journalist and activist Henry Hyde Champion, and the businessman Herbert Brookes.
+The church also attracted many other members of Melbourne's elite, including the feminist and suffragist Vida Goldstein, the politician and judge H. B. Higgins, the journalist Alice Henry, the entrepreneur Alfred Felton, the pacifist Eleanor May Moore, the politician Samuel Mauger, the journalist and activist Henry Hyde Champion, and the businessman Herbert Brookes.